 Congratulations on your purchase of an Omni XLT Series telescope.
-The Omni XLT Series of telescopes come in several different models: 102mm refractor, 102mm ED refractor, 120mm refractor, 150mm refractor, 150mm Newtonian, 127mm Schmidt-Cassegrain.
+The Omni XLT Series of telescopes come in several different models --- 102mm refractor, 120mm refractor, 150mm Newtonian, 127mm Schmidt-Cassegrain.
 The Omni Series is made of the highest quality materials to ensure stability and durability.
 All this adds up to a telescope that gives you a lifetime of pleasure with a minimal amount of maintenance.
 Furthermore, your Celestron telescope is versatile - it will grow as your interest grows.
 This instruction manual covers all the different models of the Omni XLT telescopes.